 Director, Master of Real Estate Development

 Rick Porter began his residential development company directly out of college in 1975.
 Over the past 40 years, Richport has built several thousand homes in numerous communities throughout Metro Atlanta.
 Through subsidiary companies, Rick also has many years of experience in land development and real estate brokerage.
 His companies have developed over $550 Million of real estate during his career.
-In 2006 Rick expanded his industry involvement by accepting a Professor position in the College of Design at Georgia Tech in 2006 and became a Professor of Practice in 2016 and Initial Director of the Master of Real Estate Development program in the College of Design.
+In 2006 Rick expanded his industry involvement by accepting a Professor position in the College of Design at Georgia Tech.
+In 2016 he became a Professor of Practice and Initial Director of the Master of Real Estate Development program in the College of Design.

 Rick’s career has been punctuated with industry leadership and environmental stewardship.
 He represented the development industry in negotiating side by side with representatives of the environmental community, public utilities and the State of Georgia Environmental Protection Division to develop the first successful General Permit for Stormwater Discharge under the EPA’s NPDES program in Georgia.
 He has developed several conservation communities that resulted in over 400 acres being placed in permanent conservation easements in favor of local and state land trusts.
 In 1994, Rick was recognized by the national Keep America Beautiful program for an on-site construction waste recycling program that included a recycled construction material component for the new homes.
 Of the limited number of Development of Excellence awards presented by the Atlanta Regional Commission for projects throughout the Atlanta region, Rick’s communities have received two—one in 2001 for his Old Suwanee traditional neighborhood community that spurred the redevelopment of Historic Old Town Suwanee, and one in 2008 for Davis Oaks urban conservation community that displayed sustainability in an urban infill setting.
 Rick co-chaired in 2005 the Dekalb County Infill Task Force that resulted in innovative regulatory guidelines for streetscape massing in existing neighborhoods.